-In accordance with para 12.18 & 12.28 of SEBI Master Circular on Mutual Funds dated June 27, 2024, the Scheme may participate in repos in corporate debt securities as per the guidelines issued by RBI and SEBI from time to time.
+In accordance with para 12.18 & 12.28 of SEBI Master Circular on Mutual Funds, the Scheme may participate in repos in corporate debt securities as per the guidelines issued by RBI and SEBI from time to time.

-Participation in repos in corporate debt securities shall be made in line with the policy approved by the Board of ABSLAMC and ABSLTCPL.
+Participation in repos in corporate debt securities shall be made in line with the policy approved by the Board of ABSLAMC and ABSLTPL.
 The key features of the policy are as follows:

-- The gross exposure to repo transactions in corporate debt securities shall not be more than 10 % of the net assets of the scheme. - The cumulative gross exposure through repo transactions in corporate debt securities along with equity, equity related instruments including ETFs, debt, money market instruments, Gold and Silver related instruments (Gold Monetisation Scheme, 2015 through Gold ETFs and), Commodities including Gold and Gold related instruments, Silver and Silver related instruments and units issued by REITs & InvITs and such other securities/assets as may be permitted by the Board from time to time subject to regulatory approvals, if any should not exceed 100% of the net assets of the scheme. - Only listed corporate debt securities which are rated 'AA and above' by accredited rating agencies, that are held in the security account of the repo seller, in dematerialized form and Commercial Papers (CPs) and Certificate of Deposits (CDs), shall be eligible. - The details of repo transactions of the Scheme in corporate debt securities, including details of counterparties, amount involved and percentage of NAV shall be disclosed to investors in the half yearly portfolio statements and to SEBI in the half yearly trustee report. - In terms of Regulation 44 (2) of the SEBI (MF) Regulations, the scheme shall borrow through repo transactions only if the tenor of the transaction does not exceed a period of six months. - The Mutual Fund shall ensure compliance with the Seventh Schedule of the SEBI (MF) Regulations about restrictions on investments, wherever applicable, with respect to repo transactions in corporate debt securities. - Tenor: In case of investment in Corporate Repos, the tenor of the transaction may range from a minimum period of one day to a maximum period of one year. - Haircut: A haircut shall be applicable on the market value of the corporate debt security prevailing on the date of trade of 1st leg, depending upon the rating of the underlying security.
+- The gross exposure to repo transactions in corporate debt securities shall not be more than 10% of the net assets offered under the Scheme. - The cumulative gross exposure through repo transactions in corporate debt securities along with corporate debt, equity, equity related instruments, debt, money market instruments and derivatives shall not exceed 100% of the net assets offered under the Scheme. - Only listed corporate debt securities which are rated 'AA and above' by accredited rating agencies, that are held in the security account of the repo seller, in dematerialized form and Commercial Papers (CPs) and Certificate of Deposits (CDs), shall be eligible. - The details of repo transactions of the Scheme in corporate debt securities, including details of counterparties, amount involved and percentage of NAV shall be disclosed to investors in the half yearly portfolio statements and to SEBI in the half yearly trustee report. - In terms of Regulation 44 (2) of the SEBI (MF) Regulations, the Scheme shall borrow through repo transactions only if the tenor of the transaction does not exceed a period of six months. - The Mutual Fund shall ensure compliance with the Seventh Schedule of the SEBI (MF) Regulations about restrictions on investments, wherever applicable, with respect to repo transactions in corporate debt securities. - Tenor: In case of investment in Corporate Repos, the tenor of the transaction may range from a minimum period of one day to a maximum period of one year. - Haircut: A haircut shall be applicable on the market value of the corporate debt security prevailing on the date of trade of 1st leg, depending upon the rating of the underlying security.

-Applicable Minimum Haircut on the underlying security:
+- Applicable Minimum Haircut on the underlying security: